 The scientists concluded that the first exposure made the memory unstable.
 When the longer exposure occurred, the memory was re-saved in a weaker form.
 This, they say, stops the fear from returning so easily.

 A drug for forgetting?

 Some drugs show promise for treating or preventing PTSD by removing bad memories.

 To complement cognitive approaches, some scientists have suggested using drugs to remove bad memories or the fear-inducing aspect that is associated with them.

 D-cycloserine is an antibiotic, and it also boosts the activity of glutamate, an "excitatory" neurotransmitter that activates brain cells.
-In one study, people with a fear of heights took D-cycloserine before a virtual reality exposure therapy.
-One week, and again 3 months later, their stress levels were lower than before.

 Researchers in New York carried out tests on rats that showed it is possible to erase single memories from the brain, by delivering a drug known as U0126, while leaving the rest of the brain intact.

 In a mouse study published in Nature in 2014, scientists used a drug known as an HDACi to erase epigenetic markers in the DNA that enable bad memories to live on.
 This could help people, for example, with PTSD.